Physical Education A Level

 A minimum of 4 subjects at grade 5 or above at GCSE including English Language and Mathematics.
 In addition, you must have a grade 5 in GCSE Science.
 You must play competitive sport and be able to evidence participation in competitive sport through practical video footage throughout the duration of the course.

-You will be required to provide evidence you play competitively for a Sport Club outside of school.
-You can provide a letter from the club or the contact at the club and the club name, please email this to info@yorkcollege.ac.uk before 30th June.
+You will be required to provide evidence you play competitively for a sport club outside of school.
+To do this you can provide a letter from the club or the name of a contact at the club along with the club name.
+Please email the information to info@yorkcollege.ac.uk before 30th June.

 What will I study?